Iotalamic acid

-Iotalamic acid, sold under the brand name Conray, is an iodine-containing radiocontrast agent.
-It is available in form of its salts, sodium iotalamate and meglumine iotalamate.
+Iothalamic acid, sold under the brand name Conray, is an iodine-containing radiocontrast agent.
+It is available in form of its salts, sodium iothalamate and meglumine iothalamate.
 It can be given intravenously or intravesically (into the urinary bladder).

 A radioactive formulation is also available as sodium iothalamate I-125 injection (brand name Glofil-125).
 It is indicated for evaluation of glomerular filtration in the diagnosis or monitoring of people with kidney disease.